 (5) The [nurses] nurses’ call system shall be so [designed] designated as to require resetting at the station where the call originates.

 [D. Call System—Existing Facilities.
 Existing facilities (those facilities licensed at the time this regulation becomes effective) shall provide some method/means of a patient summoning aid that shall include as minimum a combined visual and audible signal that is audible at the nurses' station and simultaneously activates a light located in the hall, outside of and adjacent to the patient's room.
 The activating device for those signals shall be located in each patient's room and each and every bathing compartment and toilet room or compartment used by patients.
 Exceptions may be made in part at the discretion of the Department for an individual facility only when the facility can demonstrate compliance with the intent of this section by showing an effective patient call system to provide quality patient care.]

-(3) An audible signal and nurses' call enunciator indicating the room from which the call originates or an alternate system approved in writing by the Department, shall be located at the nurses' station.
+D. Wireless Call Systems.
 Call systems that employ the use of wireless pagers or other wireless communication devices may be approved as an alternative system by the Department:

 (a) Where these devices are issued to all assigned direct care staff, and where these wireless devices receive signals originating from residents’ bedrooms, bathrooms, bathing areas, and therapy areas.